Universal Network Generation Model via Exponential Probabilistic Growth and Vari-linear Preferential Attachment: Methods

 \subsection{Optimal Fitting Calculation}

+Similar to most other classical models, the vari-linear model is also a heuristic method.
+Unlike learning-based models, such heuristic methods do not rely on learning-based optimization and therefore require an independent procedure to determine their optimal parameters.
+This work employs a simple optimization method to highlight the intrinsic generative capability of the models rather than the performance of the fitting methods.

+An important prerequisite for comparing such models is ensuring that the zeroth-order characteristics (node and edge counts) in each resulting network is approximately equivalent.
 The specific design of the computational scheme for the optimal network fitting results is as follows.

-Let the number of nodes and average degree of the corresponding real network be $n$ and $k$, respectively.
-For the vari-linear network model, the fixed inputs are the number of network nodes $n$ and the expected average degree of the network $k$, and the variable is the vari-linear preferential attachment parameter $r$.
-For the NPA model, the fixed inputs are the number of network nodes $n$ and the attachment parameter $m=\text{round}(k/2)$ ($m\geq1$), and the variable is the nonlinear preferential attachment parameter $\alpha$.
-For the BA model, the fixed inputs are the number of network nodes $n$ and the attachment parameter $m=\text{round}(k/2)$ ($m\geq1$), with no adjustable variables.
+Let the number of nodes and edges of the corresponding real network be $N$ and $M$, respectively.
+For the vari-linear model, the fixed inputs are the node counts $n=N$ and the expected average degree $k=2M/N$, and the variable is the vari-linear preferential attachment parameter $r$.
+For the ER model, the fixed inputs are the node counts $n=N$ and the connection probability $p=2M/N^2$.
+For the WS model, the fixed inputs are the node counts $n=N$ and the neighbor node connection counts $k=2M/N$, reconnection probability $p=0.2$.
+For the BA model, the fixed inputs are the node counts $n=N$ and the added edge counts $m=\text{round}(M/N)$ ($m\geq1$) for each step.
+For the EPG model, the fixed inputs are the node counts $n=N$ and the expected value of added edge counts $k=2M/N$ for each step.
+For the NPA model, the fixed inputs are the node counts $n$ and the added edge counts $m=\text{round}(M/N)$ ($m\geq1$) for each step, and the variable is the nonlinear preferential attachment parameter $\alpha$.

-In the search for the optimal condition, we employ the methods of calculating the gap between the probability distributions (EMD, KS and JS) as an indicator to quantify the difference in the degree distributions between the networks.
-Meanwhile, we use Bayesian Optimization \cite{RN709} for automated parameter tuning to improve the scientific and credibility of the fitting process.
-The scheme optimizes the parameter r according to the data dynamics to minimise the difference metrics of the degree distribution and ultimately achieves the optimal network fit.